Admission on Motion Questions

 I was admitted before the MPRE was required in my state.
 Do I have to take the MPRE for admission to Oklahoma?

 Yes.
 If your state requires the MPRE of Oklahoma attorneys applying for admission without examination to your state, you must supply a passing score (as is required in your state) on the MPRE for admission to Oklahoma.
-Currently those include Alabama, Alaska, Arizona, Colorado (Score must be 2 yrs old or less), Connecticut, Illinois, Kentucky, Massachusetts, Minnesota, Nebraska, New Hampshire, North Carolina, North Dakota, Pennsylvania, Texas, and West Virginia.
+Currently those include Alabama, Alaska, Arizona, Colorado (Score must be 2 yrs old or less), Connecticut, Idaho, Illinois, Kentucky, Maine, Massachusetts, Minnesota, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Pennsylvania, Texas, Utah, and West Virginia.

 What are the requirements for admission on motion?